Flea Eggs: 10 Questions to Help Identify and Eliminate Them

 “The most natural, most effective way to get rid of flea eggs in your home is to vacuum,” says Dr. Laurie Leach, of Beverly Oaks Animal Hospital and Emergency Animal Clinic.
 “Before you start, put some mothballs inside the vacuum bag.
 When you’re finished, take that bag out immediately to the trash can, so those eggs don’t hatch inside your vacuum cleaner.”

 Make sure to use a vacuum with good suction and a rotating brush.
-Start with the baseboards and thoroughly vacuum the floors, carpets, and upholstered furniture, paying extra attention to corners and crevices.
-A good vacuuming every other day can remove the majority of flea eggs and also helps to eliminate adult fleas, larvae, some pupae, and flea dirt.
+Start with the baseboards and thoroughly vacuum the floors, carpets, and upholstered furniture.
+Pay extra attention to corners and crevices.
+A good vacuuming every other day can remove the majority of flea eggs.
+It also helps to get rid of adult fleas, larvae, some pupae, and flea dirt.

 Laundry

-Inspect the areas of your house where your pet spends the most time, and gather all the linens, upholstery, and bedding that may have been exposed to flea eggs.
+Inspect the areas of your house where your pet spends the most time.
+Gather all the linens, upholstery, and bedding that may have been exposed to flea eggs.
 Wash them with detergent or bleach, using the hottest cycle the fabric will tolerate.
 Flea eggs will not survive the extended exposure to the hot water and laundry detergent in the washer.
 It’s even better if you can also throw the linens in the dryer.

 Flea Products

 There are a lot of flea products on the market.
-However, many are aimed at killing adult fleas and are not effective for killing eggs.
-Your veterinarian can guide you as to the right combination of products to address your pet’s specific needs.
+Keep in mind that many do not kill flea eggs, they only kill adult fleas.
+Your veterinarian can guide you in selecting the right products to meet your pet’s needs.

 The most effective products to kill flea eggs include insect growth regulators (IGRs).
-These compounds, called isoxazolines, are safe for pets.
+These compounds, called isoxazolines, can be safely used in most pets.
 They work by mimicking a hormone that stops fleas from maturing into adults—including preventing eggs from hatching.
 Some IGRs also work to sterilize female fleas so they can’t lay viable eggs.

-You can find IGRs in a variety of products for dogs, including oral medications, spot-on skin applications for animals, and in spray form to safely target eggs in your pet’s bedding.
+You can find IGRs in a variety of products for dogs, including oral medications and spot-on skin applications.
+You can also find them in spray form to target eggs in your pet’s bedding.

-Up until recently, topical products were the only isoxazolines approved for use in cats.
+Up until recently, topicals were the only type of product in this class approved for use in cats.
 In 2021, Credelio CAT (lotilaner) became both the first oral flea and tick product for cats as well as the first oral isoxazoline for cats.
 It is a small, chewable tablet that starts killing fleas on cats within six hours and also protects against black-legged ticks.

 “The right product for your home depends on where you live and your pet’s lifestyle.
 Your veterinarian will be able to counsel you on the right formula,” says Dr. Dryden.

-As for a flea dip or bath, Dryden says they do not kill flea eggs and are no longer recommended for the treatment of adult fleas.
+As for flea dips or baths, Dr. Dryden says they do not kill flea eggs and are no longer recommended for the treatment of adult fleas.
 If you are unsure about whether a product is safe, be sure to consult your pet’s veterinarian.

 Prevention

 The best way to avoid becoming overrun with flea eggs is by preventing them in the first place.
 Work with your veterinarian to get your dog or cat on a proper flea preventative treatment.
-There are several great medications, such as Credelio, that will stop fleas in their tracks before causing a nuisance to you and your furry friend.
-In addition, always perform regular examinations of their fur and note any sudden itchiness or irritation they may be experiencing.
+By using a quality flea and tick control product, such as Credelio, you can stop fleas in their tracks.
+Examine your pet’s fur on a regular basis and watch for signs of sudden itchiness or irritation.

 Do Home Remedies Kill Flea Eggs?

 A quick internet search for “how to kill flea eggs” will yield several other homespun approaches.
-However, veterinarians say that although some of these can repel adult fleas, most home remedies are not effective to kill the eggs.
+Although some of these can repel adult fleas, most home remedies are not effective to kill the eggs.

 The best way to get rid of flea eggs without medication is through diligent vacuuming and washing.
-In cases of serious infestations, medication will be needed to destroy them.
-Be sure you speak with your veterinarian about the safety of any at-home remedies you choose, no matter how benign they seem.
+Serious infestations will require medication to destroy the eggs.
+Speak with your veterinarian about the safety of any at-home remedies you choose, no matter how benign they seem.

 Dish Soap

-Dish soap can kill some adult fleas, but it is not safe for your pet’s skin because it can remove the natural oils, making it more prone to infection—especially if there is already irritation from fleas.
-Detergent is also not effective since it kills only adult fleas.
-Some eggs will wash off during a bath, but this will not address the majority of flea eggs in your home, and you should never bathe your dog with dish soap.
+Dish soap can kill some adult fleas, but it is not safe for your pet’s skin.
+It can remove the natural oils, making the skin more prone to infection—especially if there is already irritation from fleas.
+Detergent is also not effective since it only kills adult fleas.
+Some eggs will wash off during a bath, but this will not address the majority of flea eggs in your home.
+You should never bathe your dog with dish soap.
 Read our full explanation of dish soap for fleas for more information.

 Hot Water

-Washing linens and bedding in water that is 140 degrees or hotter will be effective to destroy most flea eggs.
+Washing linens and bedding in water that is 140 degrees or hotter will effectively destroy most flea eggs.
 Steam cleaning carpets after vacuuming can also help to kill remaining flea eggs.

 Coconut Oil